pearu/sympycore/doc/demo0_1.rst

      0  0  x + y  0
      0  0      0  0

-Note that matrices are mutable in sympycore and indices start from 0:
+Note that matrices are mutable in sympycore and indexes start from 0:

 >>> matrix[1,0] = 5
 >>> print matrix